 World’s Greatest Shave Timeline

-How a shaved head went from being simply a hairstyle to a national beacon of hope for those facing blood cancer.
+How a shaved head went from being a hairstyle to a national beacon of hope for Aussies facing blood cancer.

 Name is changed to ‘World’s Greatest Shave’ and was inducted into the Guinness Book of World Records for most heads shaved.